 These are hard deadlines.
 Anyone not at mile 50 by 16 hours into the race will be pulled off of the course.
 NO EXCEPTIONS!

-All runners MUST provide their own crew (minimum 1 person) and vehicle, along with all food, and a minimum of one 5-gallon water cooler, one 7-gallon water carrier and a medium-large ice chest.
+All runners MUST provide their own crew (minimum 1 person) and vehicle, along with all food, and a minimum of 12 gallons of water and 30lbs of ice.
 If more than one crew member is assisting, an extra 5-gallon water cooler and large ice chest is highly encouraged.
 We will provide three STATIONARY ice & water replenishing points within the first 50 miles (approx.) of the course and a roving replenishment vehicle on the back 50 miles that will re-supply ice & water only to all of the crew vehicles/competitors throughout the event.
 It is the runner's crews full responsibility to access the stationary ice & water replenishment points on the first 50 miles (approx.) of the course.

 Check in and staging area (start/finish) is at the West Shore Area of Cheney State Park, KS.
-Packet pickup will be on Friday evening, July 8th, from 4-8 p.m.
-Late packet pickup will be Saturday morning, July 9th, from 5-5:30 a.m. immediately followed by a short pre-race briefing and the start of the race.
+Packet pickup will be on Saturday morning, July 8th, from 4:30-5:30 a.m. immediately followed by a short pre-race briefing and the start of the race.
 Following is a link to Google Maps showing the exact location of the staging area, along with a link to the Kansas Department of Wildlife, Parks and Tourism that provides complete details on the area, along with being able to reserve a cabin (if available) or campsite (primitive & full-hookups).
 If not staying in the park overnight, a day use fee ($5 per vehicle) will be required.